United States Intelligence Community Oversight: Access to information

 The White House has the power to control information classification, and even withhold access to information and operational details from certain members of Congress.
 In this way, the executive branch can directly control what Congress can or cannot see, indirectly influencing the legislative branch's overall ability to make decisions.
 Thus, despite members of the Intelligence Committees and their staffs holding appropriate security clearances, they may sometimes only have a limited view into specific intelligence activities.

 Though the National Security Act of 1947 states that Congress must be kept "fully informed" of significant intelligence activities, many Presidents have interpreted this clause to mean they only need to notify the "Gang of Eight" rather than the full membership of the congressional intelligence committees.
 The Gang of Eight consists of the Senate Majority and Minority Leaders, the Speaker and Majority Leader of the House, and the Chairs and ranking members of the House and Senate Intelligence Committees.
 Veto Power: The President also has the power to veto any legislation that Congress passes.

-For example, President Bush's veto of the Intelligence Authorization Bill of 2009, which included language on coercive interrogation, indicates that this can be a very effective tool to control the ability of Congress to influence intelligence policy.
+For example, President George W. Bush's veto of the Intelligence Authorization Bill of 2009, which included language on coercive interrogation, indicates that this can be a very effective tool to control the ability of Congress to influence intelligence policy.
 Direct Authority: Leaders of the IC are appointed by the President to their positions, and the White House has the authority to hire and fire them.
 While some of these positions – such as the CIA Director– require Senate confirmation, many do not.
 As a result, the President is able to appoint trusted advisors to key positions in the IC.